¡Ala... Dina!: Plot

 The story begins when the young son of the widower Tomás, Álvaro, finds a magic lamp.
-After rubbing it, the lamp releases the genie.
-The genie calling herself as Dina, has been over 500 years locked up there, waiting for someone to be released.
+After rubbing it, the lamp releases its genie.
+The genie, calling herself Dina, has been locked up there over 500 years, waiting for someone to release her.
 Dina is then integrated into the family of Tomás, getting a job as a housekeeper in the home, cleaning, cooking and caring for Álvaro and Eva, the two children of Tomás.

 When Tomás discovers the powers of Dina, he prohibits its use.
 Nevertheless, Dina uses her supernatural abilities at every opportunity.

 Technical and artistic data

 The series is based on an original idea of Paco Arango.
 It was directed by José Pavón and Rafael de la Cueva, and produced by Cartel for Televisión Española.

-It was premiered on 4 January 2000, and it was the most watched television program in Spain on its opening day, with 4,9 million viewers and a 27.8% of audience share.
+It premiered on 4 January 2000, and was the most watched television program in Spain on its opening day, with 4.9 million viewers and a 27.8% of audience share.

 The series stopped airing on December 25 of 2002.

 The actress Paz Padilla remained in the cast until the episode aired on May 14, 2001.
 Then she would be replaced for the same role by Miriam Díaz Aroca.

 Paz Padilla was nominated for Best Actress at ATV Awards 2000.